calubrecht/CrimsonSkies/README.md

 Crimson Skies
 =============

-Crimson Skies is an open source MUD based on ROM 2.4b6 with some features included from other Diku family muds such as Smaug.
+Crimson Skies is an open source MUD based on ROM 2.4b6 with some features included from other Diku family muds such as Smaug along with what will become a lot of custom code.

 All new changes will be documented in the commit history and I will move all of those into a detailed change lot when I official go to version 1.0 (which will probably be one I have at one reclass for every base class coded).